neaorin/kaggle-tgs-challenge/README.md

 This is a solution to the [TGS Salt Identification Challenge](https://www.kaggle.com/c/tgs-salt-identification-challenge) competition which ran on Kaggle in 2018.

+This solution has an accompanying presentation, which is [available on SlideShare](https://www.slideshare.net/SorinPeste/using-deep-learning-computer-vision-to-search-for-oil-and-gas).

 ## The problem: Segment salt deposits beneath the Earth's surface

 Several areas of Earth with large accumulations of oil and gas also have huge deposits of salt below the surface.